SAP/sap-btp-service-operator/README.md

 ### Credentials and Service Info as One JSON Object
 To show both credentials returned from the broker and service instance info as a JSON object, use the 'secretRootKey' attribute in the service binding spec.

-The value of 'secretRootKey' will be the name of the key that stores both credentials and serivce instance info in a JSON format.
+The value of 'secretRootKey' is the name of the key that stores both credentials and serivce instance info in JSON format.

 ```bash
 your-secretRootKey-value: